Generics in PHP using PHPDocs

 If you then call findEntity(Article::class, 1), PHPStan will know that you’re getting an Article object or null!

-Marking the return type as T[](for example for a findAll()function) would infer the return type as an array of Articles.
+You can combine it however you want.
+Marking the return type as T[] (for example for a findAll() function) would infer the return type as an array of Articles:

 Class-level generics #

 Up until this point, I’ve written only about function-level or method-level generics.
-We can also put @template above a class or an interface:
+But a whole other area is type variables above classes.
+We can also make our classes generic by putting @template above a class or an interface:

 /**